Pi-thagoras/the-chicken-pen/The-Town.md

 - [Joel](https://rubver16.github.io/joles-notes/), the 6th quartz house in the Town.
 He plans to add mainly maths and a bit of science in his house.
 (He is still updating his website)
 - [Athu](https://super-cookies.github.io/duk/), the 7th quartz house.
 He has alot of maths... except he doesn't.
 (You'll see) (He is still updating his website)
 - [Choyu](https://grimreaper2654.github.io/Notes/), he has a totally non-AI generated Shan-Mei lore that didn't pop up with 61.3% AI generated in an AI detection tool.
 He is an amazing coder who can code about anything from a spaceship battle pew pew game, to a dating simulator which simulates what you wish you could have, to a random element fill in the blanks chemistry reviser.
 Also a turkey lover.
-- And [me](https://pi-thagoras.github.io/the-chicken-pen/) (Who doesn't use Quartz because *nearly* everyone is using Quartz - I recommend using Jekyll for those learning foundlings out there - DON'T JOIN THE QUARTZ SIDE [^2]) :)
+- And [me](https://pi-thagoras.github.io/the-chicken-pen/) (Who doesn't use Quartz because *nearly* everyone is using Quartz - I recommend using Jekyll for those learning younglings out there - DON'T JOIN THE QUARTZ SIDE [^2]) :)

 [^1]: I had to add it somewhere don't blame me

 [^2]: Jekyll: Yes, Jekyll user's strength flows with the force.
 But beware of the quartz side.
 Anger, fear, aggression; the quartz side of the force are they.
 Easily they flow, quick to join you in a fight.
-If once you start down the quartz path, forever will it dominate your destiny, consume you it will, as it did Edward and his apprentices. -- A Learning Foundling: Is Edward...
-Is the quartz side stronger? -- Jekyll: No, no, no. Quicker, easier, more seductive. -- A Learning Foundling: But how am I to know the good side from the bad? -- Jekyll: You will know... when you are calm, at peace, passive.
+If once you start down the quartz path, forever will it dominate your destiny, consume you it will, as it did Edward and his apprentices. -- A Learning Youngling: Is Edward...
+Is the quartz side stronger? -- Jekyll: No, no, no. Quicker, easier, more seductive. -- A Learning Youngling: But how am I to know the good side from the bad? -- Jekyll: You will know... when you are calm, at peace, passive.
 Jekyll users use the Force for knowledge and defense, never for attack.